 Prior to working in Hong Kong, he worked as Planning Engineer at Habtoor Leighton Group in the Middle East, wherein he was part of the Planning Team responsible on management for the construction of 260 Key Villas (Dubai, UAE) and construction of five towers with a direct link to the existing Doha City Centre Mall (Doha, Qatar).

-Richard Rispens is currently working as Customer Support Engineer for New Payments Platform Australia at SWIFT.
+Richard Rispens is currently working as Customer Support Engineer at SWIFT.
 He earned his bachelor’s degree in International Business and Business Economics at the Erasmus University of Rotterdam, The Netherlands and Master in Asian and International Studies at the City University of Hong Kong.